joaobcampos/neural_network_example_1/README.md

 ![chain_rule](/assets/images/sec_4_1.png)

 In the next two sections, we will use this rule to show how the back-propagation algorithm works.
 And, through equation (36), it is possible to observe an example of why the chain rule is important: it will allow modularity, by making the gradient of a single layer dependent only on its input and output vectors and an external vector (the backwards propagated error).
-Taking into account that only the output vector will depend on a layer's weights and coefficients, we can replace a layer's activation function without changing the rest of the network that the algorithm would work the same way.
+Taking into account that only the output vector will depend on a layer's weights and biases, we could replace a layer's activation function without changing the rest of the network and the algorithm would work the same way.
 In the next subsections we will use this rule to calculate the gradient of the weights/biases for the last two layers.

 ### Last layer
 We will first calculate the derivative of our objective function in order to the last layer weight matrix and bias (bear in mind <b>W<sub>n</sub></b> is a matrix, so it has two indexes).